KELLI TURNER, Hooters Orange Park

 BLACK SHEEP RESTAURANT

-Finalists: Restaurant Orsay, Ruth’s Chris Steak House
+Favorites: Restaurant Orsay, Ruth’s Chris Steak House

 If you’re looking for a li’l romance, order a medley of delectable indulgences and watch the sun set over the city from the rooftop of Black Sheep Restaurant, with a delicious cocktail in hand and your best gal or guy (or both!) by your side.
 Even the Grinch’s tiny heart would go pitty-pat experiencing myriad pleasures of the Best Restaurant to Impress a Date for two years running, whose new Downtown spot Bellwether is on the tongues of all the foodies in town.